Skip to content

 Use board coordinators as read-model composers, not as alternate source-of-truth systems.

-• town board coordinator merges generated civic work with eligible public contracts
+• town board coordinator merges generated civic work from all sources

 Source systems keep authority.
 Board coordinators only project and order.